Check out my " tumblr log " for some other kinds of news.

 Spaf will be taking his first real sabbatical leave of his academic career.
 Phew!
 He will be on leave, working at various locations, from August 1, 2018 until August 15, 2019.

 Digital Forensics Research Workshop (DFRWS)

-Spaf is providing the keynote for the 18th annual DFRWS.
+Spaf provided the keynote for the 18th annual DFRWS.

 CERIAS 20th Anniversary

 This was the 20th anniversary year of the founding of CERIAS (last year was the 25th anniversary of COAST).
 The annual symposium featured a number of former keynote speakers and new content.
 Videos are online at the site.

 In August, I noted quietly that I have been at Purdue for 30 years.

 Two of my PhD students -- Jeffrey Avery and Chris Gutierrez -- graduated with their PhDs this year.
 Both were working in the area of using deception to protect computing systems.
 Both were co-advised by Saurabh Bagchi.

 Spaf was announced as the 2017 recipient of the Kristian Beckman Award .
 He delivered an invited address at the 32nd International Conference on ICT Systems Security and Privacy Protection ( IFIP SEC 2017 ) in Rome, in May 2017 as part of the formal award presentation.